 In recent history, a five-sided timber framed ‘yurt’ (called the Aussie Battler model) was secretly proposed as the universal solution for Indigenous housing nationally.
 Enquiries were made with the manufacturer to see if a few thousand could be produced quickly.
 It had no internal linings, no shower, toilet, kitchen or laundry, no electrical wiring or insulation but it did have a door and a window.
 It ticked all the boxes:

 - super cheap and hence affordable

 - so affordable it could be affordable to even the poorest Indigenous family through a government arranged mortgage

 - it was able to be bolted together on-site by unskilled Indigenous worker

 - it was almost indestructible – except from fire and termites as the timber was not termite resistant

-It went very, very close to being implemented by the Federal Minister keen on the idea and a compliant department.
-This would been a very bad national joke at the expense of the public purse but more dramatically the health of those forced to accept this 'perfect house design'.
+It went very, very close to being implemented by the Federal Minister keen on the idea and a complaint department.
+This would have been a very bad national joke at the expense of the public purse but more dramatically the health of those forced to accept this ‘perfect house design’.

 Any serious policy on any housing must start with the well being of the residents and the place where the house is built at the core.

 This will require resident involvement, great design skill, knowledge of past mistakes and achievements in the design of housing, good financial modelling and a greater emphasis on the 50-year house cycle including maintenance and management cost …. not just an obsession with the house as object and short term capital cost.